isaacs/node-tar/README.md

 - `typeKey` The alphanumeric key for the type of entry this header represents.
 - `linkpath` The target of Link and SymbolicLink entries.
-- `ustar` Set to the string `'ustar'` for ustar and xstar fieldsets.
-- `ustarver` Set to the string `'00'` for ustar and xstar fieldsets.
 - `uname` Human-readable user name of the file owner
 - `gname` Human-readable group name of the file owner
 - `devmaj` The major portion of the device number.
 Always `0` for files, directories, and links.
 - `devmin` The minor portion of the device number.
 Always `0` for files, directories, and links.
-- `ustarPrefix` If using the `ustar` format, then this is 155 characters that are joined with the `path` portion with a `/` character to extend the limit of paths it can hold.
-- `xstarPrefix` Just like `ustarPrefix`, but only 130 characters, used with the `xstar` format.
-- `prefixTerminator` A null `\0` value when using the `xstar` format
 - `atime` File access time.
-Only available in the `xstar` format
 - `ctime` File change time.
-Only available in the `xstar` format

-#### constructor(data)
+#### constructor(data, [offset=0])

 `data` is optional.
-It is either a 512-byte Buffer that should be interpreted as a tar Header, or a data object of keys and values to set on the header object, and eventually encode as a tar Header.
+It is either a Buffer that should be interpreted as a tar Header starting at the specified offset and continuing for 512 bytes, or a data object of keys and values to set on the header object, and eventually encode as a tar Header.

-When decoding a block, the fieldset will be automatically detected.
-When encoding, if not explicitly chosen, it will be selected based on the needs of the data being encoded.

-#### decode(block)
+#### decode(block, offset)

-Decode the provided buffer.
+Decode the provided buffer starting at the specified offset.

 Buffer length must be greater than 512 bytes.